-Here’s a DIY sensory bottle with hearts falling in LOVE for your sweetheart!
+Here’s a DIY Valentine’s Day sensory bottle with hearts falling in LOVE for your sweetheart (or someone special) that makes a great gift idea and calm-down toy!

 Related: Thumbprint Heart Glass Magnets

-A Sensory Bottle that everyone will fall in love with
+DIY Sensory Bottle Gift Idea that everyone will fall in love with

 A heart-filled calm-down jar with slow-moving and falling hearts is a lovely discovery bottle for kids and adults.
 Sensory bottles provide a safe and easy way for toddlers and preschoolers to engage in safe, no-mess sensory play.
-And the gentle falling hearts in this calming sensory bottle are also the perfect gift idea for Valentine’s Day–or to say “I love you” any time of the year.
-Isn’t it lovely?
-The hearts are:
+This snowstorm in a bottle is also a lovely calm-down toy for young and old alike.

-And when you give one to your sweetheart or loved one, they will fall in love, too!
-Just look at how soothing this DIY sensory bottle is in the DIY sensory bottle video tutorial below.
+When you give one of these gorgeous homemade Valentine’s Day gifts to your sweetheart (or loved one), they will fall in love, too!
+Friends and family of all ages will also enjoy this simple sensory toy filled with swirling hearts.
+Look at how soothing this falling heart sensory bottle is in the DIY sensory bottle video tutorial below.
 Craft supplies and step-by-step instructions are posted below the video tutorial.

-Watch the video below to see this sensory bottle and the hearts inside it slowly moving and falling in real-time (we did not slow down the video) and learn how easy it is to make one just like it.
+Watch the video below to see this sensory bottle and its hearts slowly moving and falling in real-time.
+(We did not slow down the video or speed it up.)
+After you watch the video and read the instructions, you will see how easy it is to make a DIY sensory bottle filled with hearts falling in love.

 Related: Thumbprint Heart Magnets

-- Water bottle, mason jar, or another bottle from the recycle bin.
+- A recycled empty plastic water bottle, mason jar, or another bottle from the recycle bin.

 - 1/4-3/4 cup of distilled or tap water